wannier-berri/WannierBerri-tutorial/README.md

-# Wannier2022
+# WannierBerri tutorials

-This is a repository to develop tutorial at he Wannier2022 summer school in Trieste.
+These tutorials were originally presented at he Wannier2022 summer school in Trieste.

-I started `basic` in a jupiter notebook, what do oyu think

-Note for contributors: before commiting to the tutorial, clear the outputs of the notebooks :
+Beginners are advised to start with the basic tutorial.

+Advanced users who are already familiar with the WannierBerri code may try the advanced tutorials.
+There are several advanced topics, one per each folder in the advanced/ directory.
+You may try to follow the guides in the notebook.
+If you have completed the tutorial, you may compare your code and results with those in the solution/ folder.

 ```